Large urban areas with anonymous housing developments

 The availability of high-quality medical specialists, as well as renowned clinics and institutes using the most

-advanced medical technologies, contribute to the fact that the
+advanced medical technologies, contribute to the fact that the public health care

 system in Switzerland is among the best in the world.
 A dense network of public and private hospitals